avilucky/Remind_Me/README.md

 # Remind_Me
-iOS Project - Its an application the helps you remind about stuff based on your location
+iOS Project - Its an application that helps you remind about stuff, based on your location